dmeditor/doc/tutorial/integration.md

 ## Integration

-DM Editor supports intergration with your system, typically lik your own system or CMS.
+DM Editor supports intergration with your system, typically like your own system or CMS.

 ### Browse & fetch image